Scholarships

 Diamond in the Rough Scholarship

-• A graduating senior at a Baltimore Metropolitan Area high school
+• a graduating senior at a Baltimore Metropolitan Area high school;

 Benchmark Scholars